yzhouas/reproducible-image-restoration-state-of-the-art/README.md

 # Reproducible-image-restoration-state-of-the-art
-State-of-the-arts of deep-learning-based image restoration work, including image super-resolution, denoising, inpainting, enhancement, and general restoration etc. Some of the codes may not be official, please double check them.
+State-of-the-arts of deep-learning-based image restoration works, including image super-resolution, denoising, inpainting, enhancement, and general restoration etc. Some of the codes may not be official, please double check them.
 The lists under each subsections may have overlaps.
 This list is maintained by [Yuqian Zhou](http://yuqianzhou.com/) at [IFP UIUC](https://ifp-uiuc.github.io/).
 ## Information Sources
 This collection is inspired and re-organized from the following sources,
  * Denoising